EXCLUSIVE - Spain eyes pension reform with aid package in sight

 The timing of any request for European aid is in Rajoy's hands.
 Some pointers suggest he could make the move along with the budget package to pre-empt a credit review by ratings agency Moody's, due by end-September, which might otherwise downgrade Spanish debt to junk status.
 Moody's has said it would welcome a Spanish aid request.

 However in Brussels, EU officials close to the discussion said they did not expect Madrid to seek an assistance programme before the October 21 regional vote.
-That would mean Spain would have to get over a 30 billion euro refinancing hump at the end of October, including 9 billion euros in short-term paper, without the euro zone rescue fund or the ECB buying its bonds.
+That would mean Spain would have to get over a 27.5 billion euro refinancing hump at the end of October without the euro zone rescue fund or the ECB buying its bonds.

 The spread between Spanish and German benchmark 10-year bonds, a measurement of the perceived risk of investing in Spain, widened a few basis points on Friday to 417.